 Two of the things I’ve added because of that Summit have made a huge improvement in how I feel.
 Adrenal Stress End and Colostrum Plus.
 Between those, and the Natural Calm (magnesium supplement) I started taking in May, the change in how I feel is amazing.

-And no, I’m NOT using affiliate links, so if you click on the blue links, I won’t make a dime.
-I’m just impressed with how these things are working for me, so I’m sharing in case someone else feels as awful as I have.
+For the record, those affiliate links, so if you click on the blue links, I’ll make a few pennies if you buy something, but it won’t change your price.
+I’m just so impressed with how these things are working for me, so I’m sharing in case someone else feels as awful as I have.

 Do I feel as good as a ‘normal’ person?
 Not even close.
 But compared to how exhausted I was, I’ll take it!
 I’m living my life again, getting things done, going for drives.